1 Chronicles 19

 Introduction

-First Chronicles 19 recounts the diplomatic crisis between David and the Ammonites that escalates into one of the largest military campaigns of David's reign.
-The chapter closely parallels 2 Samuel 10:1-19, with only minor variations.
-The narrative begins with David extending a gesture of חֶסֶד ("covenant loyalty" or "kindness") to Hanun, the new king of Ammon, in honor of a prior relationship with Hanun's father Nahash.
-When David's ambassadors are grotesquely humiliated, the Ammonites recognize they have provoked a war they cannot win alone and hire a massive Aramean mercenary force.
-What follows is a two-front battle led by Joab, then a second and final engagement in which David himself takes the field and crushes the Aramean coalition.
+First Chronicles 19 recounts a diplomatic crisis between David and the Ammonites that becomes a major military campaign.
+The chapter closely parallels 2 Samuel 10:1-19, though with a few minor differences.
+It opens with David extending חֶסֶד ("covenant loyalty" or "kindness") to Hanun, the new king of Ammon, in memory of the goodwill Nahash had shown him.
+When David's envoys are publicly humiliated, the Ammonites realize they have provoked a war they cannot fight alone and hire an Aramean mercenary force.
+The result is a two-front battle under Joab, followed by a final engagement in which David defeats the Aramean coalition in person.

-The chapter is significant within the Chronicler's larger narrative for several reasons.
-It demonstrates David's faithfulness in relationships, his military competence, and ultimately God's blessing on his kingdom.
-Notably, the Chronicler omits what follows in the parallel account in 2 Samuel: the Bathsheba episode (2 Samuel 11), which takes place "in the spring, at the time when kings go out to battle" -- the very campaign that begins here.
-Chronicles moves directly from this chapter to the conclusion of the Ammonite war in 1 Chronicles 20:1, silently passing over David's greatest personal failure.
-This editorial choice is consistent with the Chronicler's aim of presenting David as the model king and founder of Israel's worship, rather than a figure defined by moral failure.
+Within the Chronicler's larger narrative, the chapter highlights David's faithfulness in relationships, his military skill, and God's favor on his kingdom.
+Equally important is what the Chronicler leaves out.
+In Samuel, this campaign leads into the Bathsheba episode (2 Samuel 11), which begins "in the spring, at the time when kings go out to battle."
+Chronicles moves directly from this chapter to the conclusion of the Ammonite war in 1 Chronicles 20:1, omitting David's gravest personal failure.
+That editorial choice fits the Chronicler's purpose: to present David chiefly as the model king and founder of Israel's worship, not as a figure defined by his sins.

 David's Ambassadors Humiliated (vv.
 1-5)